Ludwik Zamenhof Centre: History

 The Centre was opened to visitors on 21 July 2009.
 Initially it was a branch of the Białystok Cultural Centre but since January 2011 has been an autonomous cultural institution.

 The Zamenhof Centre hosts a permanent exhibition – "The Bialystok of Young Zamenhof" – and temporary exhibits, concerts, film showings, and theatre performances.
 The Centre also regularly holds panel discussions, lectures, and literary events.

 Additionally the Zamenhof Centre organizes educational workshops for children and teenagers as well as social and educational programs such as the Living Library and "Discover Bialystok", an outdoor activity conducted in the city.

 Description

 The building where the Ludwik Zamenhof Centre is situated was included in the Jewish Heritage Trail, which was opened in June 2008 in Bialystok.
 The Trail was created by a group of University of Białystok students and doctoral candidates – volunteers for the University of Bialystok Foundation.
 The building is also a part of the Trail of Esperanto and Many Cultures, which was opened in June 2009.

-Mission and activity

-All the centre's undertakings are planned so as to roam the frontier, in a broad sense, between cultures, worldviews, beliefs, nations, and sexes.
-The frontier is "a boiling ground”, and, at the same time, vitalizing one for art – that provides a perfect ground for establishing an open and honest, often difficult, but substantial dialogue.
-By facilitating the dialogue and allaying the disturbances in inter-human communication we aim to gradually weaken, and in the future to remove the barriers emerging from a natural fear of the other, unknown, and therefore frightening and threatening the integrity of our identity.
+Activity

 As education is a significant part of the centre's objectives, the scope of the centre's activity encompasses some classes for children devoted to the person of Ludwik Zamenhof, the Esperanto language, and also to the multiculturalism, history and tradition of Bialystok in a broad sense.
 Modern methods and teaching aids are applied in order to educate according to the idea of teaching by entertaining.